How to Stay Motivated for Long-Term Weight Loss with the Treadmill

 Solution:

-- Make playlists: music can really get you going.
-Make a mix of your favorite upbeat songs to get you through your walking workouts.
-Some people stick with hard workouts longer and better when they listen to music.
+• Make a mix of your favorite upbeat songs to walk to.
+Some people can get through hard workouts better with music.

-- Listen to Audiobooks or Podcasts: For some, the bike is the best place to catch up on audiobooks or podcasts.
-Audiobooks and podcasts can help you pass the time and keep your mind busy, whether you want to learn something new or enjoy a delightful story.
+• Some people like listening to podcasts or audiobooks as they ride their bikes.
+Audiobooks and podcasts might help you pass the time whether you want to learn something new or just enjoy a nice story.

 4. Change Up Your Routine Regularly